alonrotem/SitefinityMailServer/README.md

   - Tray menu to stop/start the server, see recipients etc.
   ![](https://raw.githubusercontent.com/alonrotem/SitefinityMailServer/master/Screenshots/Screenshot%20-%20Notification%20Icon%20Menu.png)

+**Notes:**
-**Note:** The server runs and does everything in memory.
+* The server runs and does everything in memory.
 If you restart the server, or the whole application, all the data of messages and bounced counters gets reset (user settings are saved).
+* This application contains animated <a href="https://en.wikipedia.org/wiki/Nyan_Cat" target="_blank" title="NyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyanNyan">Nyan cats</a> (with no sound, thank God), in case you are allergic.

 ## Pending desired features ##